andrew-k191/calculator-app/README.md

 # A Simple Calculator

-*A simple and friendly calculator app written pure HTML, CSS, and vanilla JavaScript*
+*A simple and friendly calculator app written in pure HTML, CSS, and vanilla JavaScript*

 Check it out <a href="https://andrew-k191.github.io/calculator-app/">here!!!</a>